Masao-Taketani/LocalAgentLaboratory/README.md

 I have made some modifications in this repo from the original one.
 - Enable you to use local LLMs, which includes **DeepSeek R1** models, instead of cloud ones
 - Fixed some prompts for clearer instructions
-- Made arguments and some parameters configurable using a JSON config file.
+- Made arguments and some crucial parameters configurable using a JSON config file.
 For details, please check [config.json](config.json)
+- Enable you to override arguments such as a model selection for each phase using the config file explained above even when you restart with a previously saved state file.
+The original repo does not allow that unless you modify the code since all the instance variables of `LaboratoryWorkflow` that contain those arguments are all set when the class is instantiated and are saved as part of the state files.
+Due to that, when you restart with one of those state files, the instance still uses the same arguments that were set when instantiated
 - Made clear the import dependencies because the original code frequently uses `import *`, which is ambiguous and not recommended
 - Created [Dockerfile](Dockerfile) in order to locally and efficiently build a development environment.
 For details, please check [Environmental Setup](#environmental-setup)
 - Include some examples that were created using Local LLMs.
 Please refer to [examples](examples/) directory for details